sara-zeus/mlops_Sara-Zeus-Breast-Cancer-Prediction-App/README.md

 This repository hosts the code for a specialized Breast Cancer Prediction App tailored for cytology labs.
 By harnessing machine learning techniques and utilizing the [Wisconsin Breast Cancer Dataset from Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data), my project aims to develop a predictive tool for identifying breast tumor malignancy.
  - :reminder_ribbon: [App Link](https://sara-zeus-breast-cancer-prediction-app.streamlit.app)
 - Specifically designed for lab technicians, the app interprets cellular morphological features extracted from fine needle aspirate (FNA) samples.
+- Derived from digitized images of FNA samples from breast masses, the app's analysis centers on Cellular Morphological Features.
+It serves as a valuable tool for laboratory technicians, aiding in the prediction of breast cancer based on tissue samples.

 ## Why MLOps?
 - For the Capstone Project, I decided to take it a step further and explore MLOps because building a machine learning model isn't the end game.
 MLOps—Machine Learning Operations—is vital for reproducibility and success in a production environment.
 MLOps ensures scalability, collaboration, and reproducibility throughout the machine learning lifecycle.